 The key observation for the proof of the convergence

-is that we can use assumption ii) to approximate the stochastic Riemann-Stieltjes integrals by Riemann sums in probability uniformly for all $X \in \mathcal{X}^1$, as either the integrator or the integrand moves very little.
-Indeed, for $\ve>0$ and $c_1,c_2>0$ we have that
+is that we can use assumption (ii) to approximate the stochastic Riemann--Stieltjes integrals by Riemann sums in probability uniformly for all $X \in\mathcal{X}^1$, as either the integrator or the integrand moves very little.
+Indeed, for $\varepsilon>0$ and $c_1,c_2>0$, we have that

-on $\{|\vp|_1\leq c_1\} \cap \{X^*_1 \leq c_1\} \cap \{M_{\frac{\varepsilon}{2c_1}} (X) \leq c_2\}$, where the stopping times $(\sigma_m)^\infty_{m=0}$ are given by $\sigma_0=0$ and
+on $\{|\varphi|_1\leq c_1\} \cap\{X^*_1 \leq c_1\} \cap\{M_{{\varepsilon}/({2c_1})} (X) \leq c_2\}$, where the stopping times $(\sigma _m)^\infty_{m=0}$ are given by $\sigma_0=0$ and